elasticrash/tiggy/README.md

 #SIPPY
 ----------
-A Non Media enabled cli softphone
+A Naive implementation of non Media enabled cli softphone

 `This is a work in progress and at this stage it is based on a log of assumptions on the underlying structure`